 Two: Use the automatic renewal option provided by many registrars.
-This is the perfect solution if you don’t want to renew your domains for a longer time.
+This is the perfect solution if you don’t want to register your domains for a longer time.
 The biggest issue comes from renewing domains you don’t want or need.

 Make a note of the date and set a reminder in your calendar.

-If you like the automatic renewal idea, see if it’s available and activate it.
+While you’re checking, and if you like the automatic renewal idea, see if it’s available and activate it.

 With a bit of foresight and planning, you will never find yourself in the terrible situation outlined in this post, and if you do, I hate to say it, you only have yourself to blame.

-Also, make sure you use an email address you will always have access to and you regularly use.
+Also, make sure you use an email address you always have access to and you regularly use.
 These are the kind of emails you don’t want to miss.
 And when you get it, act upon it before it’s too late.

 It’s your turn now…has this happened to you?
 What did you do to fix the situation?
-Do you have any more tips or suggestions for managing domains?
-I’d love to read your stories and thoughts in the comments section.